Harsh596/Workspace-Management-System/README.md

 4. Set `public` directory to `dist`.
 5. Deploy: `npm run build && firebase deploy`

+There is an error for the people with inbuilt pop-up blockers, Authentication failed is shown for them.
+Please try to login/register from an instance without such blockers, we are currently working on it.
 ---

 **More features to be added soon.**